mojsun/Social-Network-API/README.md

 ## Credit

 I did this project alone.
-Thank you to ask bc to help me.
+Thank you to ask bcs learning for helping me.

 ## Questions